leondelachaux/DRL_project/breakout/README.md

 # Breakout

-Each experiment has a notebook and a .py file.
+Each experiment has a notebook and a .py file, except the Python script to run A2C.

 breakout_a2c is the experiment of training an A2C agent to solve the Breakout environment.